getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

 ### Connect to a Docker Swarm cluster

-Connect to your cluster by first installing the Docker Version Manager (dvm) and then configuring `docker` to use the cluster credentials.
+Connect to your cluster by first installing the Docker Version Manager (dvm) and then configuring the Docker client to use the cluster credentials.

 If you have any problems, see the [Troubleshooting](#troubleshooting) section.